anna099/hegel/consciousness/1-sensuous-certainty.md

 ### Sensuous Certainty {#s-c}

+In keeping with the ideas in his Preface and Introduction, Hegel begins *in medias res*: that is, not by assuming a *tabula rasa*, nor by establishing a theory of the possibility of knowledge, but instead by examining a 'common-sense', intuitive form of knowledge.
+If knowledge is to be considered as a kind of relationship between the mind and the world, then the most intuitive place to begin is with the most *immediate* relation between mind and world.

-'Sensuous certainty' is the name for the initial kind of knowing an object;
-specifically, the kind of knowing for which the object is *immediate*.
-Taking any spatiotemporal thing as its object, sensuous-certainty has no limit as regards its 'wealth', since it can take its object from anywhere in the infinite boundaries of space and time, and can furthermore divide any such object into more distinct objects.
-The object apprehended by sensuous-certainty is not only immediate but *complete*, since nothing is taken away or added to it; instead, it is laid before consciousness as *this* which *is*.
-In other words, it is apprehended in its pure being.
-The apprehending consciousness, as well, is also held in certainty, by itself, as another *this* which *is*; consequently, any particular experience of sensuous-certainty takes the form: '*this* I, a singular individual consciousness, knows *this* object, a singular individual thing'.
+'Sensuous certainty' is the name for this relation, for the kind of knowing in which the object is *immediate*.
+It is on this grounds of immediacy that sensuous certainty claims to have absolute knowledge; and, at first, Hegel finds reasons to praise this claim.
+Firstly, taking any spatiotemporal thing as its object, sensuous-certainty has no limit as regards its 'wealth', since it can take its object from anywhere in the infinite boundaries of space and time, and can furthermore divide any such object into more distinct objects.
+Moreover, the object apprehended by sensuous-certainty is not only immediate but *complete*, since nothing is taken away or added to it; instead, it is straightforwardly laid before consciousness as a *this* which *is*.
+In other words, it is apprehended in its pure, simple existence.
+Now, the consciousness who apprehends the object also holds *itself* in certainty, as another *this* which *is*;
+consequently, any particular experience of sensuous-certainty takes the form:
+'*this* I, a singular individual consciousness, knows *this* object, a singular individual thing'.
 In the world of sensuous-certainty, there is no causality, no unification, no essences or properties, no relations: there is merely the being of manifold particulars.
 This is sensuous-certainty's claim to absolute knowledge.

-Clearly, then, while the strength of sensuous-certainty is in the *completeness* of its object, its weakness is in the *abstractness* of its truth, since it expresses nothing but the pure being of the object and of the consciousness apprehending it.
-In fact, it is this abstractness and simplicity which reveals to us the dialectic within sensuous-certainty.
+So, while the strength of sensuous-certainty is in the *completeness* of its object, its weakness is in the *abstractness* of its truth, since it expresses nothing but the mere presence of the object and of the consciousness apprehending it.
+In fact, it is this abstractness and simplicity which reveals to us the dialectic, the self-undermining negativity, within sensuous-certainty.
 As a singular thing, the object of sensuous-certainty is a *this* which is *here* and *now*.
 Each of these three terms name the radical particularity of the thing.
 I have sensuous-certainty *now* ... and yet, as soon as I have named this 'now', it is gone: the moment has passed.
-Likewise, if I face the thing, I can say that it is *here*, but if I turn around, then while I can still refer to a 'here', it is no longer 'here' that the thing in question is found.
+Likewise, if I face the thing, I can say that it is *here*, but if I turn around, then while I can still refer to a 'here', it is no longer the same 'here' in which the object was found.
 In both of these cases, the *Here* and *Now* persevere, while the thing of which I had sensuous-certainty disappears.
 That which we call 'now' is indifferent to whether it is 5:00 <span class="sc">PM</span>, 3:00 <span class="sc">AM</span>, or any other time.
 Through every moment, the *Now* endures; it is *mediated* through the moment.
 The moment is a particular expression of the *Now*, and the location of sensuous-certainty is an expression of the *Here*. *Now* and *Here* are thus *universals*.
-'Now' means: *not* 5:00 <span class="sc">PM</span>, *not* 3:00
-<span class="sc">AM</span>, *not* any unique particular moment; as Hegel
-explains, 'As little as night and day are its being, it is just as much night and day. ...
+'Now' means: *not* 5:00 <span class="sc">PM</span>, *not* 3:00 <span class="sc">AM</span>, *not* any unique particular moment; as Hegel explains, 'As little as night and day are its being, it is just as much night and day. ...
 Such a simple is through negation; it is neither this nor that, it is both a *not-this* and is just as indifferent to being this or that, and such a simple is what we call a *universal*.'[^1]

 As such, the truth of sensuous-certainty is the opposite of its original truth.
-At the start, its truth was in its consistent particularity; it is now in its emergent universality.
-Sensuous-certainty has *refuted itself*, and language has shown this: 'In language, we immediately refute what we *mean to say*, and since the universal is the truth of sensuous-certainty, and language only expresses this truth, it is, in that way, not possible at all that we could say what we *mean* about sensuous being.'[^2] By this, Hegel shows that, just as language necessarily deals only with universals (in 'this tree', both the word 'this' and 'tree' are mediated universals, as explained above), so too does sensuous-certainty itself give rise to universals when it 'means' to refer only to particulars.
+At the start, its claim to truth concerned its consistent *particularity*; now, unintentionally, it concerns an emerging *universality*.
+Sensuous-certainty has refuted itself, and language has shown this: 'In language, we immediately refute what we *mean to say*, and since the universal is the truth of sensuous-certainty, and language only expresses this truth, it is, in that way, not possible at all that we could say what we *mean* about sensuous being.'[^2] By this, Hegel shows that, just as language necessarily deals only with universals (in 'this tree', both the word 'this' and 'tree' are mediated universals, as explained above), so too does sensuous-certainty itself give rise to universals when it 'means' to refer only to particulars.
 In the very moment, I might 'know what I mean' when I refer to *this tree*; nonetheless, as soon as the words ('this tree') are *written down*, my subjectivity is removed from them, and universality takes its place.
 Consequently we find that what is persistent in sensuous-certainty's experience of the *This* is not the *object*, but the subject *for whom the object is a 'This', here and now*.
 'Now' is midnight, or noon, or whenever else, because *I* name it so; 'now' is always *my* 'now'.
 (Incidentally, this notion of language undermining the conscious wish of subjectivity will be famously repeated by Sigmund Freud).

 Who is this 'I'?
 As the subject that names an object to be a particular This, at a particular *here and now*, it must too be a particular.
 There is an 'I' for